rahul-gharat/dronahq-docs/docs/git-sync.md

 ## Prerequisite

-To connect your apps on DronaHQ Studio with Git, you must have a GitHub account, or any other version control accounts such as GitLab, Bitbucket, etc., and must have basic knowledge of git operations.
+To connect your apps on DronaHQ with Git, you must have a GitHub account, or any other version control accounts such as GitLab, Bitbucket, etc., and must have basic knowledge of git operations.

 ## Setting up Git Repository